0layiw0la/HatchDev/README.md

 # HatchDev
-A repo for all my hacthdev assignments and classworkd
+A repo for all my hacthdev assignments and classworks.